MeteoSwiss-APN/devops/CodeDev.rst

   cd </path/to/cosmo>/
   spack dev-build -i ${COSMO_SPEC} ^/${DYCORE_HASH}

-Compile a local version of COSMO using devbuildcosmo (might be unstable)
+Compile a local version of COSMO using dev-build (might be unstable)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Set the COSMO spec